djaqua/nodejs-docker-template/README.md

 (e.g. ~/projects/nodejs-docker-template), run the following commands:

 Make life easy by sourcing the SourceMe file:
-**source SourceMe**
+  1. **source SourceMe**
-    Use this
      - obtain useful aliases and environment variables for this template
      - run a bunch of boilerplate operations

 Or do it manually because pain is what makes us human:
-**nvm install** - installs the correct version of NodeJS **npm install** - installs the microservice dependencies
+  1. **nvm install** - installs the correct version of NodeJS
+  2. **npm install** - installs the microservice dependencies

 ## Developing the Microservice